TaylorJadin/jadin.me/content/post/2022/handy-domain-alfred-snippet/index.md

     image:
 ---

-A very, very, common thing that I find myself doing working with web stuff is copying a long URL, but only needing the domain name part to paste into a terminal or elsewhere.
-Its annoying to carefully select just part of the URL, and even more annoying to manually delete the parts I don't need:
+A very, very, common thing that I find myself doing while working with web stuff is copying a long URL, but only needing the domain name part to paste into a terminal or elsewhere.
+It's annoying to carefully select just part of the URL, and even more annoying to manually delete the parts I don't need:

 <video style="max-width:100%" autoplay loop muted controls>
 	<source src="copypastebefore.mp4">